f5devcentral/nap-dos-elk-dashboards/README.md

 2. Verify the installation by logging into Kibana via a browser at `http://< your container host>:5601/`

 **NOTE:**
 - It assumed that your current working directory is `nap-dos-elk-dashboards`.
-This name (with dashes removed) will be automatically prepended to the name of the ELK docker container, and is assumed in the instructions below.
 - The `logstash` folder will be created in the working directory.
 - The `logstash/conf.d` folder is mapped to `/etc/logstash/conf.d` in the ELK container.